 The Hazards are made of granite.
 Orthoclase, a pink feldspar gives the mountains and coastline their characteristic pink tint.
 Amos and Dove are two of the more well known mountains, with the track to the Wineglass Bay beach and lookout, lying besides Mount Amos.

-Evidence of Aboriginal culture and traditions from the Oyster Bay nation is evident in this area by way of shell middens several metres deep, which can be found along Hazards Beach in Freycinet National Park.
+Evidence of Aboriginal culture and traditions from the Oyster Bay nation is notable in this area by way of shell middens several metres deep, which can be found along Hazards Beach in Freycinet National Park.

 French explorer Nicolas Baudin named the land mass in 1802 after one of two Freycinet brothers, who were officers on his ship.
 The highest peak in the Hazard Range is Mt Freycinet at 620 metres (2,034 feet).
 US magazine Outside has named Wineglass Bay one of the top 10 beaches in the world.